carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 - "Using GPUs to accelerate computation can provide large performance gains"
 - "Accessing the GPU using Python is not particularly difficult"
 - "CPUs and GPUs are both useful and each has its own place in our toolbox"
+- "The GPU may also be referred to as device"
+- "The CPU, main memory and motherboard are called host"
 ---

 # Graphics Processing Unit